Indiana-M1DEV/auth-service/README.md

 4. Start the service: `npm start`

 ### Configuration
-Configure the service by setting the environment variables in a `.env.example` file in the project root directory.
+Configure the service by setting the environment variables from the `.env.example` file in the project root directory.

 ## Contributing
 Contributions to the Indiana Authentication Microservice are welcome.
 Please ensure to follow the project's code style and contribution guidelines.